Privacy & Cookies Policy

 5.1 IADT acknowledges that video content of persons under 13 years of age may be submitted to the Initiative, and that such persons need special safeguards and privacy protection to protect their rights.
 To this end, IADT, through its terms of engagement with participating schools, requires the legal guardian for each participating minor to have consented, on behalf of their child, to their child’s participation in the film making process.
 This consent is gathered by participating schools, held in their records and confirmed as ‘given’ via the FÍS Film Awards entry form.

-5.2 Films shortlisted for the FÍS annual awards ceremony may be web published on www.fisfilmproject.ie, embedded from a video hosting site (currently unlisted youtube.com account and HEAnet media hosting services).
+5.2 Films shortlisted for the FÍS annual awards ceremony may be web published on www.fisfilmproject.ie, embedded from a video hosting site, currently youtube.com (unlisted).
 IADT seeks written consent from schools to web publish films, to air films at the annual awards ceremony and for promotional / PR purposes by IADT and project partners, PDST (Tech in Ed) relating only to the FÍS film project and associated annual awards ceremony.